Python Binary File Guide: Practical Read, Parse, Write

 binary_data = file.read()

-This method is safe for files that are a few MB in size.
+This method works fine for files of a few MB.

-When handling large binary files, it is recommended to read the file in fixed-size chunks to optimize memory usage.
+When handling large binary files, the approach of reading in fixed-size byte chunks to consider memory efficiency is recommended.

 Basic Syntax